 2. Hone your empathy

 Academic stress.
 Crushes.
 Self-consciousness.
+Peer and parental pressure.
 There are a lot of moving parts here.
 The best thing you can do is to create a comfortable classroom for your teens.
 Be especially aware of the kinds of activities you plan — yes, you want to challenge them, but don’t continually put students on the spot in front of their peers.
-Self-consciousness flourishes now, and speaking English in front their peers can compound these feelings.
+Self-consciousness flourishes now, and speaking English in front of their peers can compound these feelings.

 3. Create a strong rapport

 It’s surprising how something as simple as asking a student how their day is going can open up so much.
 It breaks down this invisible barrier.
-Talk with them after class if you notice they’re lingering at your desk.
-After I started making these individual connections with my students, classroom management suddenly became a lot easier.
+Talk with them after class if you notice they’re lingering at your desk, or say hi in the halls, perhaps giving them the chance to casually practice a phrase or two you learned in class.
 Depending on your country’s social norms, if you can comfortably make these friendly, personal connections then go for it!

 Tips for Teaching ESL to Adults